The Trap (British TV series): Part 1. "F**k You Buddy"

 Another strand in the documentary is the work of R. D. Laing, whose work in psychiatry led him to model familial interactions using game theory.
 His conclusion was that humans are inherently selfish and shrewd and spontaneously generate stratagems during everyday interactions.
 Laing's theories became more developed when he concluded that some forms of mental illness were merely artificial labels, used by the state to suppress individual suffering.
 This belief became a staple tenet of counter-culture in the 1960s.
-Reference is made to an experiment run by one of Laing's students, David Rosenhan, in which bogus patients, self-presenting at a number of American psychiatric institutions, were falsely diagnosed as having mental disorders, while institutions, informed that they were to receive bogus patients, misidentified genuine patients as imposters.
+Reference is made to the Rosenhan experiment run by one of Laing's students, David Rosenhan, in which bogus patients, self-presenting at a number of American psychiatric institutions, were falsely diagnosed as having mental disorders, while institutions, informed that they were to receive bogus patients, misidentified genuine patients as imposters.
 The results of the experiment were a disaster for American psychiatry, because they destroyed the idea that psychiatrists were a privileged elite that was genuinely able to diagnose, and therefore treat, mental illness.

 Curtis credits the Rosenhan experiment with the inspiration to create a computer model of mental health.
 Input to the program consisted of answers to a questionnaire.
 Curtis describes a plan of the psychiatrists to test the computer model by issuing questionnaires to "hundreds of thousands" of randomly selected Americans.
 The diagnostic program identified over 50% of the ordinary people tested as suffering from some kind of mental disorder.
 According to Jerome Wakefield, who refers to the test as "these studies", the results it found were viewed as a general conclusion that "there is a hidden epidemic."
 Leaders in the psychiatric field never addressed whether the computer model was being tested or used without having been validated in any way, but rather used the model to justify vastly increasing the portion of the population they were treating.